davidjbuchanan/MS4-LiveStrong/README.md

 todo    - :white_check_mark: iMac 27 inch (5120 X 2880 px)

 **Shopping**
-done    - :white_check_mark: Add any quantity of an item to bag done    - :white_check_mark: Add any quantity of multiple items to the bag done    - :white_check_mark: Update the bag by reducing or increasing the quantity of any item in bag done    - :white_check_mark: Remove any item in the bag
+    - :white_check_mark: Add any quantity of an item to bag
+    - :white_check_mark: Add any quantity of multiple items to the bag
+    - :white_check_mark: Update the bag by reducing or increasing the quantity of any item in bag
+    - :white_check_mark: Remove any item in the bag
             - Note: there was an error raised during developmant of this feature:
                 "POST /bag/remove/195/ HTTP/1.1" 403 2513
                 Forbidden (CSRF token missing or incorrect.): /bag/remove/195/
-                - The JQuery function for this feature was moved into the bag template HTML to prevent recurrence. done    - :white_check_mark: add coupon codes to bag contents and have the costs updated
+                - The JQuery function for this feature was moved into the bag template HTML to prevent recurrence.
+    - :white_check_mark: add coupon codes to bag contents and have the costs updated

-**Stripe Payments and Transaction Data** done    - :white_check_mark: Transactions are recorded in the Postgress db and can be accessed and selectively edited done    - :white_check_mark: Payments are recorded on Stripe done    - :white_check_mark: Stripe webhooks
+**Stripe Payments and Transaction Data**
+    - :white_check_mark: Transactions are recorded in the Postgress db and can be accessed and selectively edited
+    - :white_check_mark: Payments are recorded on Stripe
+    - :white_check_mark: Stripe webhooks

 **Form validation**
-- **Registration form.** Required input fields include: done    - :white_check_mark: email address: input field requires an '@' character done    - :white_check_mark: username done    - :white_check_mark: password
+- **Registration form.** Required input fields include:
+    - :white_check_mark: email address: input field requires an '@' character
+    - :white_check_mark: username
+    - :white_check_mark: password
     - *:white_check_mark: On successful completion of the form the user is presented with a toast notification*

-- **Login form.** Required input fields include: done    - :white_check_mark: email address: input field requires an '@' character done    - :white_check_mark: username done    - :white_check_mark: password
+- **Login form.** Required input fields include:
+    - :white_check_mark: email address: input field requires an '@' character
+    - :white_check_mark: username
+    - :white_check_mark: password
     - *:white_check_mark: On successful completion of the form the user is presented with a toast notification*

-- **Password Reset form.** Required input fields include: done    - :white_check_mark: email address: input field requires an '@' character
+- **Password Reset form.** Required input fields include:
+    - :white_check_mark: email address: input field requires an '@' character
 - *:white_check_mark: On successful completion of the form the user is presented with a toast notification*

-- **Add draft blog post form.** Required input fields include: done    - :white_check_mark: Post title done    - :white_check_mark: Post slug done    - :white_check_mark: Post content done    - *:white_check_mark: Requires staff user status to access page*
+- **Add draft blog post form.** has been verified using automated tests see `test_forms` in blog app.
+Required input fields include:
+    - :white_check_mark: Post title
+    - :white_check_mark: Post slug
+    - :white_check_mark: Post content
+    - *:white_check_mark: Requires staff user status to access page*
     - *:white_check_mark: On successful completion of the form the user is presented with a toast notification*

-- **Update/publish draft blog post form.** Required input fields include: done    - :white_check_mark: status done    - *:white_check_mark: Requires superuser status to access page*
+- **Update/publish draft blog post form.** has been verified using automated tests see `test_forms` in blog app.
+Required input fields include:
+    - :white_check_mark: status
+    - *:white_check_mark: Requires superuser status to access page*
     - *:white_check_mark: On successful completion of the form the user is presented with a toast notification*

-- **Add comment (to blog post) form.** Required input fields include: done    - :white_check_mark: name done    - :white_check_mark: email address: input field requires an '@' character done    - :white_check_mark: message done    - *:white_check_mark: Requires authenticated user status to access comments form*
+- **Add comment (to blog post) form.** has been verified using automated tests see `test_forms` in blog app.
+Required input fields include:
+    - :white_check_mark: name
+    - :white_check_mark: email address: input field requires an '@' character
+    - :white_check_mark: message
+    - *:white_check_mark: Requires authenticated user status to access comments form*
     - *:white_check_mark: On successful completion of the form the user is presented with a toast notification*

-- **Add item to bag form.** Required input fields include: done    - :white_check_mark: quantity (1 min., 99 max.)
+- **Add item to bag form.** Required input fields include:
+    - :white_check_mark: quantity (1 min., 99 max.)
     - *:white_check_mark: On successful completion of the form the user is presented with a toast notification*

-- **Checkout form.** Required input fields include: done    - :white_check_mark: full name done    - :white_check_mark: email address: input field requires an '@' character done    - :white_check_mark: phone number done    - :white_check_mark: country
+- **Checkout form.** has been verified using automated tests see `test_forms` in checkout app.
+Required input fields include:
+    - :white_check_mark: full name
+    - :white_check_mark: email address: input field requires an '@' character
+    - :white_check_mark: phone number
+    - :white_check_mark: country
-done    - :white_check_mark: town of city
+    - :white_check_mark: town of city
-done    - :white_check_mark: street address
+    - :white_check_mark: street address
-done    - :white_check_mark: card details
+    - :white_check_mark: card details
     - *:white_check_mark: On successful completion of the form the user is presented with a toast notification*

-- **Add product form.** Required input fields include: done    - :white_check_mark: category done    - :white_check_mark: product name done    - :white_check_mark: product description
+- **Add product form.** as been verified using automated tests see `test_forms` in products app.
+Required input fields include:
+    - :white_check_mark: product name
+    - :white_check_mark: product description
-done    - :white_check_mark: price ($9999.9 max.)
+    - :white_check_mark: price ($9999.9 max.)
-done    - *:white_check_mark: Requires superuser status to access page*
+    - *:white_check_mark: Requires superuser status to access page*
     - *:white_check_mark: On successful completion of the form the user is presented with a toast notification*

-- **Update product form.** Required input fields include: done    - :white_check_mark: category done    - :white_check_mark: product name done    - :white_check_mark: product description
+- **Update product form.** as been verified using automated tests see `test_forms` in products app.
+Required input fields include:
+    - :white_check_mark: product name
+    - :white_check_mark: product description
-done    - :white_check_mark: price
+    - :white_check_mark: price
-done    - *:white_check_mark: Requires superuser status to access page*
+    - *:white_check_mark: Requires superuser status to access page*
     - *:white_check_mark: On successful completion of the form the user is presented with a toast notification*

 ### Validators